sreeganeshji/Project-Manager/README.md

 * Follow the events pertaining to each **Project**, **Task-Group** and **Task** which will be published on the homepage.
 * Provides REST API endpoints which allows for third-party integration.
 # Preview
-**Task-Group:** The tasks are presented on the kanban board based on their stage and colored based on their priority.
+**Task-Group:** The **Tasks** are presented on the kanban board based on their stage and colored based on their priority.
 <image src="https://raw.githubusercontent.com/sreeganeshji/Project-Manager/master/Illustrations/taskGroup.jpg" width=2200>

 **Project:**
 * The project page lists all the teammates on the sidebar.
-* You can interact with the team on the comments section.
+* You can interact with the team in the comments section.
 <image src="https://raw.githubusercontent.com/sreeganeshji/Project-Manager/master/Illustrations/project.jpg" width=2200>

 **Homepage:**